Average Repair Costs for Six Common Heat Pump Problems

 Your heat pump is an essential part of your home because it produces year-round comfort.
-But, like any home comfort system, it’s certain to encounter some problems once in a while.
+But, like any home comfort system, it’s bound to experience some problems every now and then.

 Let’s review these problems and how much they might cost to fix, so you’ll have some idea before you contact an HVAC technician.
 Some of the most likely heat pump repair problems include: